Global Health Institute Thailand

 Chiang Mai, Thailand

 Knowledge and Skills for Addressing Emerging Infectious Disease at Convergence of Animal, Human, and Environmental Health

-A limited number of $2,000 travel scholarships are available for AHC students to attend GHI 2017.
+A limited number of $2,000 travel awards are available for AHC students and residents to attend GHI 2017.

 University of Minnesota will not offer credit for this experience.
 It is up to students to confer with their academic advisor as to how it may meet their specific requirements.
 Before applying, students are required to obtain permission from their advisors and the instructors of any courses that they may be missing.

 Applications for 2017 are now closed.
 The 2017 application consisted of the following items.

 - Degree(s) seeking and name of adviser for each degree

 - Personal Statement - In approximately 300 words, describe why you selected this program and how it suits your academic and professional goals.

 - Statement of Need - In 300 words or less, provide a statement of financial need and explain how receiving this scholarship would address that need.

 Sylvia Wanzala, a PhD student at the U of M College of Veterinary Medicine, participated in the Global Health Institute in Chiang Mai, Thailand in February 2015.